URL Specification

 - The empty string is a sequence of zero code points.
 It is denoted by ε.

-Code points are denoted by a number in hexadecimal notation
+Code points are denoted by a number in hexadecimal notation preceded by

-that correspond to printable ASCII characters are
+printable ASCII characters are often

 For example, u+41 and A

-code point.
-Strings that contain only
+denote the same code point.
+Strings that

-printable ASCII characters
+contain only printable ASCII characters

 are often denoted as a connected sequence of glyphs, typeset likewise.

-The printable ASCII characters are codepoints in the range u+20 to u+7E, inclusive.
+The printable ASCII characters are code points in the range u+20 to u+7E, inclusive.
 Note that this includes the space character u+20.

 Character Sets